 Birds found anywhere else in the world, have been intoduced as an ornamental species in parks and estates.
 In North America escaped birds have established feral populations in many areas, particularly around the Great Lakes and along the Atlantic coast.
 Their aggressive behaviour can threaten native waterfowl species and some states are trying to control this species

 Breeds in town parks, flooded gravel-pits, reservoirs and natural wetlands, as well as in protected bays with brackish to salty water.
 Slow-flowing rivers and large, shallow lakes, often in estuaries and on sheltered coasts out of the breeding season.

 It is a very aggressive bird, especially during the breeding season

-Includes aquatic plants, by tipping up like a dabbling duck.
+They eat a variety of aquatic plants, grass and grain.
+They feed by tipping up like a dabbling duck.